Causes

 Primary repair of bone avulsion

-This type of repair involves using sutures to reattach a ligament to the bone if there is a bone avulsion — tear of a piece of bone with the ligament — involved at the tibial or femoral insertion.
+Bone avulsion involves using sutures to reattach a ligament to the bone if there’s a bone avulsion—a tear of a piece of bone with the ligament—involved at the tibial or femoral insertion.
 A surgeon might use anchors and/or staples with the sutures.

 Primary repair for MCL entrapment